mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 2. With the your manager's approval and business justification, email IT@mattermost.com with the required device: iOS Phone/Tablet, Android Phone/Tablet, etc.
 3. A member of IT will reach out to coordinate the purchase and delivery of the requested device.

-**Note:** Devices will be on average 2 generations behind the newest available model.
+**Note:** On average, devices will be 2 generations behind the newest available model.

 #### Mobile device management \(MDM\)